rlojunior/sandbox/SQL/Step_2/README.md

 ### Files you will find here:

-*SpeedingTickets.sql
-...The Structured Query Language (SQL) script necessary to implement my database ...design on Microsoft SQL Server 2019.
+* **SpeedingTickets.sql** - The Structured Query Language (SQL) script necessary to implement my database design on Microsoft SQL Server 2019.

-*ERD.pdf
-...An Entity-Relationship Diagram for your ticket database using Visual ...Paradigm.
-This ERD include some modifications needed to correct my initial ...database design (showed in Step_1 folder)
+* **ERD.pdf** - An Entity-Relationship Diagram for your ticket database using Visual Paradigm.
+This ERD include some modifications needed to correct my initial database design (showed in Step_1 folder)

-*Data_Dictionary.md
-...A Data Dictionary document that contains enough information to ...completely document my database design.
+*  **Data_Dictionary.md** - A Data Dictionary document that contains enough information to completely document my database design.
 With the modifications included.